-The Ooni Koda 16 is one of the Barbecue Lab’s favorite new units to cook with outside.
-Best of all it’s portable, which means we can have delicious homemade pizza even when the party isn’t in our own backyard!
+The Ooni Koda 16 gas-powered outdoor pizza oven is one of the Barbecue Lab’s favorite new units to cook with.
+Best of all it’s portable, which means we can have delicious homemade stone baked pizza even when the party isn’t in our own backyard!

-We’ve been grilling pizzas on our gas grill for years, but I’ve always wanted a pizza oven and this Ooni Koda 16 did not disappoint.
+We’ve been grilling pizzas on our gas grill for years, but I’ve always wanted an outdoor pizza oven and this Ooni Koda 16 did not disappoint.

 Note: Some of the links in this article may be affiliate links.
 This doesn’t cost you any more than normal.
 Read our disclaimer for more info.

 What size pizza does Ooni Koda make?

 The Ooni Koda portable gas pizza oven comes in 2 different sizes.
 The Ooni Koda 12 gas powered outdoor pizza oven makes 12-inch pizzas on a 13×13″ pizza stone.
 The Ooni Koda 16 makes anything up to 16″ pizzas on a 16.5 x 16.5″ stone baking board.
 The Ooni Koda 12 has an opening height of 3.22″ while the Ooni Koda 16 has an opening height of 4.37″.
 So if you like to cook larger pizzas, the Ooni Koda 16 gas pizza oven is what you’ll want for sure.